• Skip to main content

 On forced induction vehicles, the intercooler is usually an essential performance upgrade.
 While an intercooler doesn’t necessarily create more power, it prevents power loss from excess heat.
 Additionally, it’s an important reliability mod for tuned cars as heat kills engines.

 On the B58, the stock cooling system is actually very good.
 From what we’ve seen so far, there is little need to upgrade the cooling system unless you are frequently tracking the car or slapping a bigger turbo in the engine.
 This is good news because, as of right now, there are no intercooler upgrades for the B58.
-And there likely won’t be any in the future.
+And there likely won’t be many in the future.

 Because the B58 intercooler is integrated into the intake manifold, upgrading it would require you to replace the whole manifold.
 Ultimately, you’d be looking at upwards of three or four thousand bucks just to get the parts to replace it.
 Given the cost, there isn’t enough of a market for any tuning companies to mass produce an intercooler upgrade.